armbrustlab/MarPRISM/README.md

       - Example DataFrame: `testTranscriptomes.csv` These are the transcriptomes that we used for testing MarPRISM.

      - **Output:**
-      - To check that your Jupyter Notebook is working correctly, if testTranscriptomes.csv is used as input, your output should match `testTranscriptomes_trophicPredictions_.csv`.
+      - To check that your Jupyter Notebook is working correctly, if testTranscriptomes.csv is used as input, your output `testTranscriptomes_trophicPredictions.csv` should match `testTranscriptomes_trophicPredictions_marPRISM.csv`.
 Info on the test transcriptomes can be found in infoOnTestTranscriptomes.xlsx

 13. **Deactivate the Conda environment for MarPRISM**
     ```bash